 You should already have made a good start with packing.
 Once you’ve secured your buyer it’s time to add to the collection in your self storage room.

-You could organise the remaining packing by category, or by room.
+You could organize the remaining packing by category, or by room.
 If you’re doing all your own packing and moving, it’s important to make an early start if you want to reduce the stress.

 The more you can add into your self storage space, the easier it is to get everything loaded on the van and shipped to the new house.
 Self storage facilities have plenty of parking, with trolleys or pallet trucks to make shifting heavy boxes easier.